4 Liposuction Options: Understanding What’s Best for Your Body

 Nonsurgical options include technology that uses heat (e.g., SculpSure) or cooling (e.g., CoolSculpting) to reduce fat.
 During these types of treatments, some fat cells are destroyed.
 In the weeks following the treatment, your body naturally eliminates the damaged cells giving you a slimmer appearance.

 It is important to keep in mind that these minimally-invasive treatments are not meant to be a replacement for liposuction and individual results will vary.
 While new technology is evolving, trust your experienced surgeon to give you their take on what works and what doesn’t base on your desired goals.

 As with any plastic surgery, if you are considering a nonsurgical fat reduction, you will want to do your research.
-Always discuss with your board-certified plastic surgeon the following:
+Always discuss with your plastic surgeon the following: